 Top Takeaways for 2021

 After spending five months testing 30 of the best forex brokers for our 4th Annual Review, here are our top findings on OANDA:

-- Founded in 1996, OANDA is regulated in six tier-1 jurisdictions, making it a safe broker (average-risk) for forex and CFDs trading.
+- Founded in 1996, OANDA is regulated in six tier-1 jurisdictions, making it a safe broker (low-risk) for forex and CFDs trading.

 - OANDA's trading platform suite, fxTrade, is good, but not great, and, overall, it trails platform leaders such as IG and Saxo Bank.
 That said, OANDA provides excellent options for algorithmic trading.